oicr-gsi/shesmu/language.md

      Where project ~ /N.*/
      With { project = project }

-Since there are no `Group`, `Join`, `Smash` or `Let` clauses, the entire olive is in scope.
+Since there are no `Group`, `Join`, or `Let` clauses, the entire olive is in scope.
 The signable variable `project` is referenced (used) twice: once in the `Where` clause and once in the arguments to the action.
 Therefore `project` is one of the referenced variables and appears in `signature_names`.
 Order does not matter: although `project` is referenced after `signature_names` is used, it is still present because it is used in that scope.

 This behaviour is necessary to ensure that a signature returns the same value in all parts of the program.